vivienne1234/Global-Superstore-Analysis/README.md

 Question 6. a) Which product subcategory has the highest average profit in Australia?

 Question 7. a)Who are the most valuable customers and what do they purchase?

+All SQL queries can be found in [queries.sql](https://github.com/vivienne1234/Global-Superstore-Analysis/blob/main/Global%20superstore%20SQL%20queries.txt)

 ## Analysis and Findings